Class 1: Mrs Rees

 Handwriting

-In Year 1 we start to teach cursive handwriting.
+As Year 1 progresses, we start to teach cursive handwriting.
 We start initially with the 'flicks' in and out of letters and then move onto joining letters when the children are ready.
 We teach the letters in letter families - letters which share a similar pattern of writing.
 Below are the letter families